dianahandler/Bacterial-Species-Interactive-Dashboard/README.md

 ## Overview
-The purpose of this challenge was to create a dynamic dashboard that allows us to visualize data collected pertaining the bacterial species found in the navels of our volunteers.
-With our dropdown menu, we can view each subject IDs information along with the type of bacteria living in their navel.
-We can view the frequency of each bacterial sample collected with our horizontal bar chart and bubble chart.
+In this project, an interactive dashboard was completed to visualize bacterial data from volunteers, specifically focusing on identifying the top 10 bacterial species found in belly buttons.
+Four technical deliverables were created using JavaScript, Plotly, and D3.js: a horizontal bar chart to display the top species, a bubble chart to visualize sample values, and a gauge chart for weekly washing frequency.
+The final deliverable involved customizing the dashboard for improved aesthetics and usability.
+Each chart updates based on user-selected IDs from a dropdown menu, providing valuable insights into the bacterial composition relevant to synthetic beef production.

 link to Interactive dashboard: https://dianahandler.github.io/Bacterial-Species-Interactive-Dashboard/